gravesa333/Police_Brutality_Project/README.md

 		- Logistic Regression
 		- Random Forest
 	- Evaluate final models and optimize with threshold
-		- **Random Forest performed the best, with an accuracy of 75.9% and F1 score of 75.5%.**
+		- **Logistic Regression performed the best, with an accuracy of 77.0% and F1 score of 75.6%.**